Evangelical Free Church of Malaysia: History

 EFCM planted its first church in Malacca as a result of door to door evangelism work of two missionaries from the Evangelical Free Church of Canada, Eric McMurray and Ben Sawatsky together with a missionary from the Woodlands Evangelical Free Church in Singapore.
 The Malacca Evangelical Free Church held its first worship service in a rented government building on 17 November 1963.

 The EFCM expanded to the Malaysian capital in 1967 when a new church was established in Petaling Jaya, which was then a suburb of Kuala Lumpur, at the initiative of McMurray and Sawatsky.
 A third church was added in 1969 when an Overseas Missionary Fellowship established congregation, Emmanuel Christian Centre, joined the EFCM and was renamed Emmanuel Evangelical Free Church.

 A fourth church was planted in Overseas Union Garden, a suburb closer to the city centre in 1974 and in 1978 the EFCM was formally registered as a society with the government.

-Today, the EFCM has 15 member churches in Malacca, the Klang Valley, Ipoh, and Seremban.
+Today, the EFCM has 12 member churches in Malacca, the Klang Valley, and Seremban.